TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 ---

 ## Interfacing with Other Subsystems
-Battery Management System- Included with robot chassis, but if robot chassis changes and the BMS is not provided there is a BMS on standby ready to be installed.
+- Battery Management System - is included with the supplied robot chassis.
+However, if the chassis is later replaced or modified and does not come with a built-in BMS, a preassembled backup unit is available and ready for installation.
-- This will be a preassembled device that the battery runs through in order to produce the data that will be sent back to the user interface.
-The BMS will meet up with the ethernet cable at the raspberry pi to relay the information.
+  -  The BMS is an essential safety and monitoring component that interfaces between the battery and the power system.
+It tracks key metrics such as voltage, current, temperature, and state of charge.
+The   battery will route through the BMS, which will collect and transmit this data to the Raspberry Pi via a USB connection.
+From there, the information is relayed to the user interface through the Ethernet connection.
+The BMS also helps protect the battery from over-discharge, overcurrent, and other hazardous conditions.

-Everything must interface with the power system to function properly; however, not everything requires the same amount of power, so buck converters shall convert the 22.2V battery to the desired voltages of 3.3V, 5.5V and 12V.
+Everything within the system must interface with the power subsystem to function properly; however, not all components require the same voltage or current levels.
+To accommodate these varying power needs, buck converters will step down the 29.6V from the battery to the required voltages of 3.3V, 5.5V, and 12V.
 - Buck Converter for 3.3V
-  - Depth sensor will require 3.3V to operate correctly.
-It will be powered directly from the buck to ensure that it recieves the correct power, so that the Raspberry Pi is not overdrawn.
-This will also help on heat dissapation as well.
+  - The depth sensor requires 3.3V for proper operation.
+It will be powered directly from a dedicated buck converter to ensure it consistently receives the correct voltage without placing additional load on the Raspberry Pi’s power rail.
+This approach also helps minimize heat buildup and ensures reliable sensor operation.
 - Buck Converter for 5.5V
-  - The raspberry pi will require 5.5V and will need it's own buck converter to ensure correct and constant power.
-It will recieve it's power through a USB, so the USB cable will come from the buck converter as well as connect to the ethernet cable to communicate back to the user interface.
+  - The Raspberry Pi 4 requires 5.5V for stable operation and will be powered by its own dedicated buck converter.
+Power will be supplied via a USB cable connected directly from the buck converter, which will also interface with the Ethernet cable for communication back to the user interface.
-  - Ardruino will require 5.5V from a buck converter.
-It will also be power seperately and recieve the small signal instructions from the raspberry pi.
+  - The Arduino Mega 2560 will also require 5.5V from a separate buck converter.
+This ensures the Arduino operates independently from the Raspberry Pi’s power supply, receiving only control signals from the Pi without sharing power lines.
-  - Lidar sensor will require 5.5V and also be power seperatly from the raspberry pi where it's inputs and outputs will go.
+  - The Lidar sensor operates at 5.5V as well and will be powered separately from the Raspberry Pi.
+This isolation ensures that the sensor receives a stable supply and that any fluctuations in the Pi’s power do not interfere with Lidar performance.

 - Buck Converter for 12v
-  - Worst case scenario for the cable spooling device 12V will be required.
-Most likely the device will only require 5.5V and run off one of the previosly mentioned buck converters
+  - In the worst-case scenario, the cable spooling mechanism may require 12V.
+A dedicated buck converter will be available to supply this voltage if necessary.
+However, under typical conditions, the spooling device is expected to operate at 5.5V and may share one of the existing 5.5V converters.
-- Directly power from the battery 22.2V
+- Directly power from the battery 29.6V
-  - The motor and motor drivers shall be the only things run directly off the battery.
-It shall be fused to 10A to ensure the drivers do not pull too much current.
+  - The motors and motor drivers will be powered directly from the 29.6V battery without regulation.
+This high-current path will be protected by a 75A fuse to prevent excessive current draw from damaging the drivers or motors.

 ## Bill of Materials (BOM)